-If you haven’t joined the quarantined masses in baking banana bread in regular rotation, it’s probably been a while since your loaf pan has gotten much action compared to the other cookware in your cabinet.
-These pans are essential for making bread, but you can use a loaf pan for a lot more than that.
+With the arrival of fall, baking season has officially recommenced, but if you’re not ready for another round of banana bread just yet, your loaf pan can still get some action.
+These rectangular pans are essential for making bread, but you can use a loaf pan for a lot more than that.

 The classic nonstick metal loaf pan is surprisingly versatile in the kitchen.

 Here’s how to put your bread pan to good use when you just can’t take another banana loaf: